Lèse-majesté in Thailand: Internet censorship

 The website of Same Sky Books, publishers of Same Sky magazine, was shut down after comments on its bulletin board questioned mainstream media's claims that the entire country was in mourning over the death of Princess Galyani Vadhana.

 In December 2015, the court verdict against Chiranuch Premchaiporn, webmaster of the news website Prachatai, was upheld in the highest court: "an eight-month suspended jail sentence and a 20,000 baht fine".
 Previously, she had been jailed without bail for nearly a year for not removing—in 2008—an allegedly insulting comment from an article fast enough.
 Although the comments did not directly mention Bhumibol or members of his family, the court found that Chiranuch displayed an intent to insult.
 Arrested in September 2010, she could face up to 50 years' imprisonment if found guilty.

 In 2016, Facebook blocked users in Thailand from accessing a page satirising Thailand's royal family, citing the lèse-majesté law.
 Around the same time, there was speculation that the junta was able to obtain private chat logs of Facebook users.

 In 2019, the Facebook page "Royalist Marketplace" was launched as a forum by academic Pavin Chachavalpongpun to discuss and criticise the Thai monarchy freely.
 The Thai authorities shut down access in Thailand to the Facebook page, which has accumulated around one million users.
 Facebook may be appealing, while Chachavalpongpun is facing a charge of cybercrime.
 He has since launched a replacement Facebook page.

 Abuse of psychiatry

-On July 9, 2020, Tiwagorn Withiton, a Facebook user who went viral after posting a picture of himself wearing a t-shirt printed with the message, "I lost faith in the monarchy" was forcibly detained by police officers and admitted to Rajanagarindra Psychiatric Hospital in Khon Kaen.
-Tiwaporn is quoted as saying, "I well understand that it is political to have to make people think I'm insane.
+On 9 July 2020, Tiwagorn Withiton, a Facebook user who went viral after posting a picture of himself wearing a t-shirt printed with the message, "I lost faith in the monarchy" was forcibly detained by police officers and admitted to Rajanagarindra Psychiatric Hospital in Khon Kaen.
+Tiwagorn is quoted as saying, "I well understand that it is political to have to make people think I'm insane.
 I won't hold it against the officials if there is a diagnosis that I'm insane, because I take it that they have to follow orders."
 He was discharged about two weeks later.